bitspook/saunf/readme.md

 can then zoom into get more detail, zooming in further and further to end up reading source code.
 A tool which would allow me to trace every single line of code, every domain object to the requirements that demanded its existence.
-Projects where things are automatically connected.
+Projects where things are connected with minimum effort.

 For starters, let's try to bring together the information that usually spreads over a gazillion tools with no convergence point.